-- 4.24.1 One of the problems for pedestrians and cyclists into and around Ross is the lack of clear and integrated signage.
-In parallel with this, there are concerns that the town is not adequately highlighted to those passing by on the A40 and arrival into the town is not celebrated at key points for those who choose to turn in. - 4.24.2 A coherent, fully integrated sign system is needed\, as well as some form of clear 'gateways' on arrival at the town and within the town to encourage people (notably but not solely visitors) to move from the centre into (or from) the surrounding countryside.
-Given the existence of the Conservation Area and the fact that parts of the town and its surroundings are within the Area of Outstanding Natural Beauty, a very high standard of coherent design will be required for all signs and 'gateways'. (\ A report on Signage is in the Town Centre Overall Review, see Appendix 1)
+- 4.22.1 One of the problems for pedestrians and cyclists into and around Ross is the lack of clear and integrated signage.
+In parallel with this, there are concerns that the town is not adequately highlighted to those passing by on the A40 and arrival into the town is not celebrated at key points for those who choose to turn in. - 4.22.2 The Town Council would like to see and will work to encourage a fully integrated sign system, as well as some form of clear 'gateways' on arrival at the town and within the town to encourage people (notably but not solely visitors) to move from the centre into (or from) the surrounding countryside.
+Given the existence of the Conservation Area and the fact that parts of the town and its surroundings are within the Area of Outstanding Natural Beauty, it will be important for signs to be of a high standard. (\ A report on Signage is in the Town Centre Overall Review, see Appendix 1)

-4.24.3 Much of this ambition cannot be addressed through Neighbourhood Plan policies but through action projects, see Section 6.
-However, developers are strongly encouraged to include within their proposals, signs that are fully in line (in location and design terms) with the integrated system to be developed through the Town Council.
+4.22.3 Much of this ambition cannot be addressed through Neighbourhood Plan policies but through action projects, see Section 7.

-4.25 Rationalising Car Parks
+4.23 Rationalising Car Parks